astronomer/docs/astro/concepts.md

 ## Astro CLI

-The [Astro CLI](cli/overview.md) is the primary interface for creating new Airflow projects and deploying them to Astro.
-It is fully open source, and you can use it to run Airflow on your local machine with or without an Astro account.
+The [Astro CLI](cli/overview.md) is the primary interface for running Airflow locally and deploying Airflow files to Astro from a local machine or a CI/CD process.
+The Astro CLI is open source and requires either Docker or an alternative container management tool.

 An Airflow project created with the Astro CLI is also known as an _Astro project_.
 It contains the set of files necessary to run Airflow, including dedicated folders for your DAG files, plugins, and dependencies.
 See [Run your first DAG](create-first-dag.md) to create your first Astro project.